D-Girl (The Sopranos): Synopsis

 Christopher and Adriana meet his cousin Greg and Greg's fiancée Amy.
 Amy, who is working with Jon Favreau on a film project in New York City, has been eager to meet Christopher and read his screenplay, saying that mob films are popular.
 She quickly becomes attracted to him.
 Adriana has kept a copy of the screenplay Christopher threw away and persuades him to pass it to Jon and Amy.
 They are both invited to the film set, but Christopher goes alone.
 He is absorbed by what he sees and makes a dialogue suggestion that Jon adopts.

-Jon wants to learn about mob customs and speech from Christopher.
+Jon wants to learn about mob customs and speech from Christopher, who gleefully tells him a horrific story of a transgender woman being disfigured in an acid attack by a mobster.
 Christopher comes as arranged to meet him at his hotel room but he is not available, so Christopher calls on Amy instead.
 They talk, she begins to give advice about screenwriting, and they end up having sex.
 A few days later he sees her at the hotel and they go to her room to have sex again, but afterward, she is overcome by guilt.

-Christopher finds a screenplay by Jon and sees that he has stolen a mob anecdote that Christopher told him in confidence.
+Christopher finds a screenplay by Jon and sees that he has stolen the acid attack anecdote that Christopher told him in confidence.
 Enraged, Christopher searches for him, but learns he has returned to California.
 In the following days, Amy does not reply to his messages.
 When he finally tracks her down she tells him that Hollywood has lost interest in mob films, and that "it was wrong with us."
 In a heated argument, he calls her a "D-Girl".
 She angrily replies that she is a vice president and walks away.